Phone: 01244 323 070

 He is a member of the Sports Resolutions Pro Bono Panel.

-Philip’s article on the first year of the WADA 2015 code was published by Law In Sport in January 2016.
+Philip’s article on the first year of the WADA 2015 code was published by Law In Sport.

 Rugby Football Union v Shuttleworth and Shuttleworth (2018)